DuyNguyen1879/docker-lab-tutorial/content/administration.md

     openssl genrsa -out server-key.pem 4096

-This key will be used by our server to authenticate against the client.
 Once we have the private key ``server-key.pem``, we can proceed to create a Certificate Signing Request (**CSR**).
 This is a formal request asking the Certification Authority to sign the server certificate.
-The request contains the private key ``server-key.pem`` of the requesting entity and some information about the entity.
+The request needs the private key ``server-key.pem`` of the requesting entity and some information about the entity.

 Create the request